 So, you dumped all of your clothing in a huge pile, as advised, and you’ve pulled out the keepers that spark joy.
 Instead of sending your rejects to a ginormous garbage pit, sort them further:

 Clothing swaps are a fun alternative to selling.
 Remember though, try to hold out for joy sparks…the swap-frenzy has led me to bring home more than a few dud duds.

 What about old clothes in poor shape, or not even ironically in fashion?
 Some communities have textile recycling facilities.
-If you’re in NYC, there are drop-offs at many City parks.
+If you’re in NYC, there are textile drop-off locations at many City parks.
 Also, your building may be able to get a regularly serviced Department of Sanitation clothing drop box.
-If there is no such services where you live, consider creative repurposing.
+If there is no such service where you live, consider creative repurposing.
 After a little cutting and hand stitching, one of my worn out cashmere sweaters is now the coveted cover of my cat’s favorite mat.
-Another cool resource in NYC, FabScrap, will pick up your bags of garments to responsibly process them for reuse or recycling.
+Another great resource in NYC, FabScrap, will pick up your bags of garments to responsibly process them for reuse or recycling.
 For national options, search online for textile recycling/upcycling in your area.
-Upcycling is a form of creative reuse that results in a higher value new product.
+Upcycling is a form of creative reuse that results in a higher-value new product.
 There is a whole upcycling movement, including the zero waste brand tonlé, which uses scrap waste from mass clothing manufacturers.
-Overall, extending the life of garments and textiles is better than recycling.
+Overall, it is better to extend the life of garments and textiles before recycling.
 Where recycling systems are available, they struggle to make a dent in the massive volume of fashion waste.
-Also the market for recycled textiles is seriously underdeveloped.
+Also, the market for recycled textiles is seriously underdeveloped.